peratonlabs/Iliad-GIFT-cosjac/README.md

    Complete description available at - https://www.youtube.com/watch?v=n7yB1x2vhKw

-# Run probability scores for all test models locally
+# Run probability scores for all test models locally - This is useful when multiple test models are evaluated using our detector.

 python run_all_models.py --test_models_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/models/ --metadata_path /home/rstefanescu/r17_dataset/rev2/cyber-apk-nov2023-train-rev2/METADATA.csv --dictionary_path /home/rstefanescu/r17/scratch/ --pandas_path /home/rstefanescu/r17/scratch/output.csv

 # Code capabilities

+# Methods

+To extract features from the tested and reference models we've calculat jacobians, shapley values, discrete derivatives and outputs.
+The metaparameter infer_feature_extraction_method can take any of the following options - "jac", "shap", "discrete_deriv", or "model_out".
+The entire set of metaparameters controlling the methods configurations is available in metaparameters.json file.

+# Proximity and aggregation methods

+The detector compares the exctracted features by using one of the following proximity and aggregation methods: avgcos, cosavg, jensen-shannon, MSEavg, MAEavg, adversarial_examples.
+The prefered method can be set in the metaparameter infer_proximity_aggregation_method.

+# Dataset

+The detector will work on a three samples dataset provided in models/id-00000001/clean-example-data/.
+By default the option infer_random_noise_augmentation is set to true in the metaparameters.json and together with the metaparameter infer_aug_dataset_factor expand the three samples dataset by applying random binary perturbations.

-# Extra data augmentation methods requires datasets that are not available in the repository but could be released by TrojAI organizers.
+# Extra data augmentation methods require datasets that are not available in the repository but could be released by TrojAI organizers.

 ## Drebbin dataset